Axelle-SKICA/Hobbies-API-PHP/README.md

-# Hobbies-API-PHP
+# My Hobbies (API REST with PHP)

-This is my first API with PHP !
+This is my first __API REST__ with __PHP__ !

+I experimented on :
+- routing
+- Exception handling and custom Exceptions
+- JSON aggregations in SQL
+- mysqli
+- prepared queries...

+...all with just PHP.
+I'll work with __Symfony__ next !

 ## Technologies & tools